-Learning to stack firewood correctly is essential to ensure it seasons as quickly as possible.
-It also means that you can stack more wood in a smaller space to prevent it from spreading throughout your yard.
+Stacking firewood correctly is essential to ensure it seasons as quickly as possible.
+It also means you can stack more wood in a smaller space to prevent it from spreading throughout your yard.
 Keeping your firewood in a stack raised off the ground is also important for preventing termites from investing and eating your valuable logs.

-The four most popular techniques for stacking firewood are using a rack, the Norwegian round, the German Holz Hausen, and the Amish pyramid style.
+The four most popular techniques for stacking firewood are rack, Norwegian round, German Holz Hausen, and Amish pyramid style.

 Why Is Stacking Firewood Important?

 Storing your firewood in a well-designed stack helps to reduce the seasoning time.
 Seasoning (or drying) is the process of reducing the moisture content of the wood to less than 20%.
-This increases the heat production per log while also reducing the smoke generation by allowing any sap pockets to seep out.
+This increases the heat production per log and reduces the smoke generation by allowing sap pockets to seep out.
 Seasoned wood is also less likely to produce creosote in your chimney when it burns.

 How to Stack Firewood Properly